-Buy Packing Supplies
+1. Buy Packing Supplies

-De-clutter Your Life
+2. Declutter Your Life

-When you’re living in one place for a long time, it can be easy to accumulate things you don’t need.
+When you’re living in one place for a long time, it is easy to accumulate things you don’t need.
 Moving is a great time to Kon Mari your belongings and lighten your load.
 Take this time to sort through non-essentials, clean out that “junk” drawer, and purge the things that no longer serve you.

-Pack Items You Don’t Use Frequently
+3. Pack Items You Don’t Use Frequently

 Make unpacking easier on yourself by labeling the front of each box.
 This is easy to forget, but will save you tons of time.
 This way, you’ll know exactly where each item is and can unpack accordingly.
 Plus, if you ever need to use something during move-out day, you won’t have to open and search every box to find it.

-Forward Your Mail
+5. Forward Your Mail

 Make sure you don’t miss out on any important mail by updating your address ASAP.
 It’s actually a lot easier than you think— just go over to USPS.com, enter your information, and pay a $1 verification fee.
 You’ll start receiving any mail that was sent to your old address in about 7-10 days.